Generalized Finite-time Optimal Control Framework in Stochastic Thermodynamics: Applications of GFTOC framework

-\Cref{eq:geodesic_affinity} for the optimal driving of the affinity is the same as \cref{eq:geodesic_equation}, and does not depend on $D_\alpha$.
+\Cref{eq:geodesic_affinity} for the optimal driving of the affinity is identical to \cref{eq:geodesic_equation} and does not depend on $D_\alpha$.
+This is due to the linear dependence of $\mathcal{L}^*$ on $D_\alpha$.
 Therefore, the optimal driving dynamics of the mobility $D_\alpha$ given by \cref{eq:geodesic_mobility} are enslaved by the geodesic for $A_\alpha$.
-This implies that an optimal control problem for transition affinity and mobility can be reduced to two steps.
-First step, to solve the optimal control problem $A_\alpha$, as formulated in \cref{sec:optimal_slow_driving,sec:finite_time_optimal_control}, and obtain the geodesic $\mathcal{G}(A_\alpha)$.
-Second step, plugging $\mathcal{G}(A_\alpha)$ into \cref{eq:geodesic_mobility} and solving ODE \cref{eq:geodesic_mobility} for optimal driving of $D_\alpha$, and obtain the geodesic $\mathcal{G}(A_\alpha,D_\alpha)$.
-We cannot find an exact analytical solution for the geodesic $\mathcal{G}(A_\alpha, D_\alpha)$ due to the sophistication associated with solving coupled ODEs.
-However, the numerical computation of $\mathcal{G}(A_\alpha, D_\alpha)$ is always feasible.
+This implies that the optimal control problem for the transition affinity and mobility can be reduced to two steps.
+The first step is to solve the optimal control problem for $A_\alpha$, as formulated in \cref{sec:optimal_slow_driving,sec:finite_time_optimal_control}, and obtain the geodesic $\mathcal{G}(A_\alpha)$.
+The second step is to substitute $\mathcal{G}(A_\alpha)$ into \cref{eq:geodesic_mobility} and solve the ODE \cref{eq:geodesic_mobility} for the optimal driving of $D_\alpha$, obtaining the geodesic $\mathcal{G}(A_\alpha, D_\alpha)$.
+An exact analytical solution for the geodesic $\mathcal{G}(A_\alpha, D_\alpha)$ is not available due to the complexity of the coupled ODEs.
+However, numerical computation of $\mathcal{G}(A_\alpha, D_\alpha)$ is always feasible using \cref{alg:algorithm,alg:algorithm_action_minimization_optimal_protocols}.
+As evident from \cref{eq:metric_tensor_affinity_mobility}, this two--step reduction of the simultaneous optimal control of affinity and mobility is attributed to the linear dependence of $\mathcal{L}^*$ on $D_\alpha$; therefore, this simplification is shared by a more generic class of dissipation functions with the same linear-in-$D_\alpha$ structure.
+The finite--time optimal protocol $\mathcal{G}_\tau(A_\alpha, D_\alpha)$ then follows from $\mathcal{G}(A_\alpha, D_\alpha)$ and \cref{eq:optimal_geodescic_finite_time_multi_parameter}.